 I am an Associate Professor and Director of Graduate Studies in English at Idaho State University.
-My research and teaching focus on twentieth-century British literature and culture, with emphases in modernism, the history and theory of the novel, genre fiction, popular print culture, and comics studies.
+My research and teaching focus on twentieth-century literature and culture, with emphases in modernism, the history and theory of the novel, genre fiction, popular print culture, and comics studies.
 Generally, I am interested in the connections between experimental and popular literary forms, and in how authors combine the two to achieve particular effects.

 My first book, Violent Minds: Modernism and the Criminal (Cambridge University Press, 2019), constructs a genealogy of criminality in modernist fiction from the late nineteenth century to the 1950s.
 Examining a range of modernist authors who explored new modes of psychological representation through the figure of the criminal, and who drew upon works of detective fiction in order to develop those representations, Violent Minds demonstrates how a fascination with criminality underlies the modernist engagements with subjectivity, genre fiction, and experimental narrative.

 I’ve recently begun work on two new projects.
 The first, on modernism and the novel series, is tentatively titled Time and Again: Modernism and the Form of the Series.
 This book aims to show how and why novel series have played an underappreciated yet pivotal role in shaping modernist aesthetics, and how experimentation with serial forms allowed authors to manipulate their readers’ experiences of narrative time, characterization, and plot.
 In this project, I make the case for the novel series, too often dismissed as a purely commercial endeavor, as uniquely suited to developing the experimental imperatives of modernism within a media ecology saturated with serial forms.